peteroupc/peteroupc.github.io/graphics.md

 [^2]: Affine (as opposed to perspective-correct) texture mapping, together with the rounding of vertex coordinates to integers and the lack of antialiasing, contributed to the characteristic distortion of 3-D graphics in many PlayStation (One) games.

-[^3]: A possible alternative to these 2D limits is to require the use of a frame buffer of 640 &times; 480 pixels or a smaller resolution with no more than 16 or 256 simultaneous colors and to require that all graphics be rendered in software, but I don't know of a way to describe further restrictions useful for game programming in the mid- to late 1990s style.
+[^3]: A possible alternative to these 2D limits is to require the use of a frame buffer of 640 &times; 480 pixels or a smaller resolution with no more than 16 or 256 simultaneous colors and to require that all graphics be rendered in software, but I don't know of a way to describe further restrictions useful for game programming in the mid- to late 1990s style.<br>The tile-based limits specified here also suit games that support only text display, and thus have graphics that resemble the text modes (as opposed to graphics modes) found in PCs and terminal workstations.

 [^4]: But alpha blending (the partial mixing of one color with another) was "relatively new to PC games" at the time of _Quake_'s release in 1996, according to _Michael Abrash's Graphics Programming Black Book_.
 Only images with opaque and/or transparent pixels tended to be supported in early-1990s video games.